mbadler/TwilioEmulator/README.md

 Incoming phone calls:
 ----------------------
-Incoming phone calls are being worked on now.
+Incoming phone calls are being work.
 Currently any call from the touchpad will go to the default Incoming Phone Number and the default Voice URL.
 You specify the defualt number and url in the configuration file or by calling the `AddIncomingPhoneNumber` API call